 WOW!
 For a very short, around eight miles, this in-town ride packs a lot of punch.
 There are several ways to do this ride, with the most popular being starting from Barker Way and climbing right up the 1.4 mile fire road to the top.
 It is a very steep climb to with some sections having as much as a 22% grade.
-There are some rather large ruts in the road from our extremely rainy winter.
+There are typically some rather large ruts in the road.
 This place is known for draining extremely well and it is one of the first places in the county to dry out.
 The route I describe here includes the Mesa and Big Rock Park singletracks as well as the Pyle's Peak out and back trail which gets you pretty much all of the legal singletrack on the mountain.

 From Areas North: From Hwy 52, take the Mission Gorge Road exit in Santee.
 Turn west and proceed 0.4 miles to Mesa Road.
 Turn south onto Mesa Road.
 After the first stop sign, look for the the Big Rock Park trail on your right just past the school playground, you will be coming out here.
 Continue up the paved road for maybe a 1/4 mile until the pavement ends.
 There is parking right here or you can continue 1/2 mile further up the dirt road to the trailhead.
 There is limited parking at the trail head so you may want to park where the pavement ends.